HARSHIT854/delta-demo/README.md

 # delta-demo
-this is demo git and github demo class
+this is demo git and github class